Emma Cannon & Victoria Wells co-authors of FERTILE look What Causes PCOS.

 It is thought that PCOS affects 1 in 10 women of reproductive age and it is something that I increasingly come across in clinic.
 Rather like IBS (irritable bowel syndrome) has been used to define any digestive disorder, PCOS seems to be used to define any ovaries that have the appearance of cysts.

 Ovulatory problems are actually the biggest cause of infertility in the UK, despite the reporting in the media who tends to focus solely on age as the cause of infertility.
 This can often make younger women who may well have been trying to conceive since their 20’s frustrated and isolated.
 The main problems traditionally associated with PCOS are menstrual cycle disturbances, including irregular or absent periods, weight gain, excess hair growth and skin conditions.
-Increasingly though I see slim women who often have a history of over exercising and excessive weight loss.
+Increasingly though I see slim women who often have a history of over exercising and losing weight.
 PCOS is often a tricky condition to treat but we get good results from combining acupuncture with dietary advice.

 In line with our ethos of integrated health we work collaboratively with a number of medical experts in this field and have many years of experience and success in supporting women with this condition.

 Dietary advice for PCOS and insulin resistance aims to manage blood glucose and avoid insulin spikes.
 It is important to keep under control the insulin levels in your body through the type and timing of food consumed.
 The optimal diet for women with PCOS is unclear but women who follow a low glycemic index diet have better insulin sensitivity and this can help regulate menstrual function.

 Insulin resistance in PCOS is independent of obesity (Attaran, 2010).
 Some lean women have insulin resistance but not all do.
 It is far less common in lean women with PCOS compared with obese women with PCOS but even without insulin resistance there may be impaired glucose tolerance.